uconneeb/evolution/biblio.md

 ---
 The papers and books listed on this page have been mentioned in lecture and the information is provided here so that you can look up figures shown in lecture and read about the studies in depth. _You are, however, **not expected** to read these papers!_ You **are expected** to understand the aspects of these studies presented in lecture.

+**Baum & Smith 2013.** Tree thinking: an introduction to phylogenetic biology.
+Roberts and Company Publishers, Greenwood Village, Colorado.
+(ISBN-13: 978-1936221165, ISBN-10: 1936221160)

+**Blakeslee 1914.** [Corn and men: the interacting influence of heredity and environment—movements for betterment of men, or corn, or any other living thing, one-sided unless they take both factors into account.](≈) Journal of Heredity 5:511-518.

+**Boag and Grant 1981.** [Intense natural selection in a population of Darwin's finches (Geospizinae) in the Galapagos](https://doi.org/10.1126/science.214.4516.82) Science 214:82-85.

 **Cameron 1987.** The upside-down cladogram: problems in manuscript affiliation.
 Chapter 12, pp. 227-242, in Hoenigswald, H. M., and L. F. Wiener (eds.), Biological metaphor and cladistic classification: an interdisciplinary approach.
 University of Pennsylvania, Philadelphia.

 **Cody and Overton 1996.** [Short-term evolution of reduced dispersal in island plant populations.](https://doi.org/10.2307/2261699) Journal of Ecology 84:53-61.

 **Darwin 1859.** [On the origin of species by means of natural selection, or the preservation of favoured races in the struggle for life.](http://darwin-online.org.uk/converted/pdf/1859_Origin_F373.pdf) John Murray, London.

+**Darwin 1889.** [Journal of researches in the the natural history and geology of the countries visited during the voyage of the H.M.S.
+Beagle around the world.](https://www.google.com/books/edition/_/x0sXAAAAYAAJ?hl=en) Ward, Lock and Co., London.

 **Falco&#769;n et al. 2010.** [Dating the cyanobacterial ancestor of the chloroplast.](https://doi.org/10.1038/ismej.2010.2) ISME Journal 4:777-783.